vita-rust/psp2-sys/README.md

 ## Disclaimer

-*`vitalloc` is not affiliated, sponsored, or otherwise endorsed by Sony Interactive Entertainment, LLC.
+*`psp2-sys` is not affiliated, sponsored, or otherwise endorsed by Sony Interactive Entertainment, LLC.
 PlayStation and PS Vita are trademarks or registered trademarks of Sony Interactive Entertainment, LLC.
 This software is provided "as is" without warranty of any kind under the MIT License.*